jawhitti/INTERCAL/README.md

 Despite the impressive range already demonstrated by the two languages above the question remained as to just how wide a range of languages this platform could actually support.
-To really test the range would require a really different language, one with as little in common as possible with the languages already ported to the platform.

-A ready candidate was found in a language that dates all the way back to 1972: INTERCAL the Computer Language with No Pronounceable Acronyms (not coincidentally the author dates back to 1972 as well).
+A ready candidate can be found in a language that dates all the way back to 1972: INTERCAL the Computer Language with No Pronounceable Acronyms (not coincidentally the author dates back to 1972 as well).
 INTERCAL was defined by ambition completely antithetical to that of the CLR: *to have a nothing at all in common with any other major language.*